suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will show a roof terrace, wait for a click, and then exit.
+Suika2 will show a roof terrace, wait for a click, and then exit.

 `@bg` is the command to show the background image.
 `roof.png` is a file inside the `bg` folder.